Disclaimer

 Laboratory Tests

-Perform FBC in ALL patients
+Perform FBC (to check for iron deficiency anaemia) in ALL patients

-• Clotting pannel
+• Clotting panel

 • TFT